damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 stories of people who have ruined their lives by placing these things at the center of their life's purpose:

-### Sex and Love
+### Sex

-Many to sex and romance to give them a sense of meaning.
-It's sad to say, but the porn industry is a $1 trillion, growing industry.
+Sex is a very prominent idol.
+It's disheartening to say, but the porn industry is a $1 trillion, growing industry.
 Why?
 People idolize sex.
 Our culture promotes sex.
 Apps exist to foster one night stands.

-Love offers people a sense of belonging, of purpose.
-But even as great as love is, if love of someone is what defines your life, you will be crushed if that person ever wants to end the relationship.
+Sex itself is not evil.
+After all, it is a gift given to us by God himself.
+But when sex is idolized, it turns into sin.

+### Love

+It is natural for us to love others.
+For example, I love my children dearly.
+But what happens when we idolize our children?
+We watch over them, protect them.
+We don't want to see them fail, so we intervene in their lives and guard them from failure.
+We helicopter parent.

+What we don't realize, is our love for our children can ruin them.
+They become dependent on us.
+If they've never experienced failure as a child, they won't know how to handle it as an adult.

 ### Money